PATIENT IDENTIFICATION

 Non-clinical factors:

-Kristin, Rachel, and Walt are actual patients taking KESIMPTA who were compensated for their time.
+Kristin, Rachel, and Walt are real patients taking KESIMPTA who were compensated for their time.
 Individual results may vary.

 Effect of high efficacy therapy on RMS when started earlier|| vs later in a retrospective, observational analysis8,9